 What do blind people dream about?
-This article highlights the latest studies into the dreams of blind people, colorblind people, and black-and-white dreamers.
+Can they "see" in their dreams?
+Take a look at scientific studies into the dreams of the blind, colorblind, and black-and-white dreamers.

 In 1999, dream researchers at the University of Hartford analyzed 372 dreams of 15 blind people.
 They found that both the congenitally blind and those who went blind before five years old did not have any visual dreams at all.